Error: linkLocal = 4, but newsLink is not a numeric spot. (newsLink = )

-- Lauren’s First and Goal was established in 2004 by Marianne and John Loose in honor of their 17-year-old daughter Lauren, a pediatric brain tumor survivor.
+- Lauren’s First and Goal was established in 2004 by Marianne and John Loose in honor of their daughter Lauren, a pediatric brain and spinal cord tumor survivor.

 - The mission of Lauren’s First and Goal is to provide financial support for brain tumor research and cancer services, to offer financial and emotional support to families living with pediatric cancer, and to increase awareness of the disease -- all through the funding gained through LFG Football Camp and charitable contributions.

 - Since 2004, LFG has raised more than $2.6 million.
 More than $1.56 has gone directly to research facilities, while over $704,000 has been donated to pediatric cancer services and family support services.